LaveryXu/wi23-cse15L-lab-reports/lab-report-2-week-1.md

-Overall, make sure you have at least 6 screenshots, one for each of the steps below (though more is useful, remember that this will help out your future self).
-For each step include 2-3 sentences or bullet points describing what you did.
-If for some reason you didn’t do the step exactly, describe why not (maybe your computer already had something on it, maybe the department computers worked differently, etc).
-You will write a tutorial for incoming 15L students (and your future self!) about how to log into a course-specific account on ieng6.
-Your post should include the steps you took, along with screenshots of what each step looked like.
-You’re free to use the screenshots you took for lab 1, or new ones.

-- Installing VScode
-- Remotely Connecting
-- Trying Some Commands
-- Moving Files with scp
-- Setting an SSH Key
-- Optimizing Remote Running

 # Tutorial: How to Log into a Course-specific Account on ieng6
 ## Installing VS Code
 - Dowload VS Code [here](https://code.visualstudio.com/).
 After installing VS Code, you should see a window like the one below: